melezhik/sparky/README.md

 That makes Sparky remove old builds and only keep last `keep_builds` builds.

-## Run jobs by cron
+### Run jobs by cron

-It's possible to setup scheduler for Sparky builds, you should define `crontab` entry in sparky yaml file.
+To run Sparky jobs periodially, set `crontab` entry in sparky.yaml file.

 For example, to run a job every hour at 30,50 or 55 minutes: